TomographicImaging/CCPi-Users-ESRF/ESRF_Suleyman_Karabal_project/README.md

  - The parameters for the Ring Remover step are optimised by trial and error for 400 slices in the middle of the sample.

  - The steps 1)-4) are `daskable` because they use Numpy API and in general are fast.
 This was not always the case because other people were using the Manchester workstation.
-This is the reason that in the above `dask` is not used for the reading part.
+This is the reason that in the above step `dask` is not used for the reading part.
 See `test_with_dask.py` script.
 The step 5 is not dask friendly due to the Astra API.
-In order to include the 5th step in a dask setup, we need to implement our own FBP (numpy, cupy, scipy, numba), e.g., [algotom-reconstruction](https://github.com/algotom/algotom/blob/master/algotom/rec/reconstruction.py).
+In order to include the 5th step in a dask setup, we need to implement our own FBP (using numpy, cupy, scipy, numba), e.g., [algotom-reconstruction](https://github.com/algotom/algotom/blob/master/algotom/rec/reconstruction.py).

  - Every step is monitored using `Logging`.
 For example: